 The KIHd Assistive Technology lab, located on the Fairfax campus, offers over 40 different assistive technology devices and 100 software titles.
 The Reading and Technology students will have access and hands on learning experiences with a variety of technologies in the lab.
 The best strategies for supporting reading difficulties is to use a variety of technologies and these include “low tech” options in addition to the “ mid’ and “high tech” options.

 Below is a list of just some of the most popular technologies for the Reading and Technology camp students:

 Word prediction software – Word prediction software can help a user during word processing by "predicting" a word the user intends to type.
 Predictions are based on spelling, syntax, and frequent/recent use.
-This prompts kids who struggle with writing to use proper spelling, grammar, and word choices, with fewer keystrokes.
+The power in this technology is that it prompts the user to use proper spelling, grammar, and word choices, with fewer keystrokes.

-Speech synthesizers/screen readers - These systems can display and read aloud text on a computer screen, including text that has been typed by the user, scanned in from printed pages (e.g., books, letters), or text appearing on the Internet.
+Text readers - These systems can display and read aloud text on a computer screen, including text that has been typed by the user, scanned in from printed pages (e.g., books, letters), or website text.

 Recorded books allow users to listen to text and are available in a variety of formats, such as audiocassettes, CDs, and MP3 downloads.
 Special playback units allow users to search and bookmark pages and chapters.